box/box-dotnet-sdk-gen/docs/Authentication.md

 Client Credentials Grant Auth method allows you to obtain an access token by having client credentials and secret with enterprise or user ID, which allows you to work using service or user account.

-You can use `BoxCCGAuth` to initialize a client object the same way as for other authentication types:
+You can use `BoxCcgAuth` to initialize a client object the same way as for other authentication types:

 ```c#
 using Box.Sdk.Gen;